TI-Toolkit/awesome-ti-docs/README.md

   **Supports: 🎨 🌈**
 - [arTIfiCE](https://yvantt.github.io/arTIfiCE/) - Jailbreak for the TI-84 Plus CE/83 Premium CE calculators necessary for running ASM programs on OS versions 5.5 and above.
   **Supports: 🌈**
+- [CEmu](https://ce-programming.github.io/CEmu/) - TI-84+ CE emulator for Linux, macOS, and Windows.
+  **Supports: 🌈**
+- [fasmg manual](https://flatassembler.net/docs.php?article=fasmg_manual) - This document describes the syntax of flat assembler g language, with basic examples.
+  **Supports: ◒ 🎨 🌈**
+- [Firebird Emu](https://github.com/nspire-emus/firebird) - TI-Nspire emulator for Android, iOS, Linux, macOS, and Windows.
+  **Supports: 🎈**
+- [N-Link](https://lights0123.com/n-link/) - Open-source TI-Nspire transfer software for Linux, macOS, and Windows.
+Does not require a license or key to use like the official TI software!
+  **Supports: 🎈**
 - [Project Builder](https://tiplanet.org/pb/) - Online C/C++, TI-BASIC, and Python IDE for TI-84 Plus CE/83 Premium CE calculators.
   **Supports: 🌈**
 - [Sourcecoder 3](https://www.cemetech.net/sc/) - Online IDE for TI-BASIC, (e)z80 ASM, and C programs.
   **Supports: ◒ 🎨 🌈**
+- [TilEm](http://lpg.ticalc.org/prj_tilem/) - Emulator and debugger for TI z80 calculators.
+It works on Linux/Unix systems and Windows, along with other platforms that supports GTK+.
+  **Supports: ◒**
+- [Wabbitemu](http://wabbitemu.org/) - Emulator of TI z80 calculators which works on Android, Linux, macOS, and Windows.
+  **Supports: ◒**
 - [Xlibc Color Picker](https://roccoloxprograms.github.io/XlibcColorPicker/) - Color picker which uses the Xlibc palette, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
 You can upload a custom palette as well.
   **Supports: 🎨 🌈**